Constellation Residential and Small Business Blog

 What Causes a Power Surge?

-The Potential Damages and Costs of Power Surges
+What are the Potential Damages and Costs of Power Surges?

-How to Protect Appliances from a Power Surge
+How Do You Protect Appliances From Power Surges?

 Power Surges – FAQs